e-picas/markdown-extended/doc/Syntax.md

     *italic content* or _italic content_

-Example: Some *italic text* in a sentence.
+Example: Some *italic text* with asterisks in a sentence, and _some more_ with underscores...

 ### Auto-escaping of internal underscores